tatianegercina/FinTech/02-Homework/18-Blockchain/Instructions/README.md

 * Upload your case study to your git repository.

-Reference the example [JPM Coin Case Study](Resources/JPM_Coin_Case_Study.md) to get an understanding of the format and content that you'll need to write.
+Reference the example [TokenFunder Case Study](Resources/TokenFunder_Case_Study.md) to get an understanding of the format and content that you'll need to write.

 This assignment will challenge you to learn more about Canadian advancements in the blockchain industry.